Skip to main content

 Location: Virtual

-Open to rising sophomores, juniors, and seniors, the Girls Who Code Summer Immersion Program teaches girls and nonbinary students computer science skills necessary to prepare for a career in tech.
+Open to rising sophomores, juniors, and seniors, the Girls Who Code Summer Immersion Program teaches girls and nonbinary students computer science skills necessary to prepare for a tech career.
 Participants will also learn about tech jobs and meet professionals in the field.
 No prior computer science experience is required.

 5. Summer Academy for Math and Science (SAMS)